Back to blog

 • mimetype

-Once that shape exists, the rest of the app can treat attachments consistently.
+Once that exists, the rest of the app can treat attachments consistently.

 async function normalizeTeamsAttachments(message, services) {